Skip to main content

 How Auto Healing Works

-Playwright Locator's auto-healing is a sophisticated method in test automation designed to address the instability of inconsistent tests.
-This system smartly adjusts locators by merging attributes and context, ensuring robustness and adaptability.
-During runtime, it consistently monitors the web page to identify DOM (Document Object Model) alterations.
+Auto-healing adjusts broken locators by merging attributes and context.
+During runtime, it monitors the web page to identify DOM (Document Object Model) changes.

 const { test } = require('../lambdatest-setup');